chrismeller 3 years ago

 In all case, the worst thing with this decision about the UBO is that a lot of money laundering regulation and co force company to check UBO of customer and provider companies and it is complicated to request that all the time from companies themselves and ensure that the statement are truthfull.

-• iudqnolq a year ago
+• iudqnolq 3 years ago

 I don't think people have a natural right to create a legal entity that shields them from consequences, so I think it's fine for society to add conditions.